Insights

 Challenges of healthcare compliance

-The recent CMS Interoperability and Prior Authorization Final Rule, CMS-0057-F, adds more complexity to healthcare compliance.
+The recent CMS Interoperability and Prior Authorization Final Rule (CMS-0057-F) adds even more complexity.
 This rule, among others, requires organizations to follow over 50 new regulations.

 Duva highlights five key challenges healthcare companies face: